Justin-Coughlin/air_pollution_effects_trees/python/Geodatabase File Directory.md

 ```
 ## Help

-Common Issues to be aware of:
+Common issues to be aware of:
 ```
 - Ensure the proper projection is being used (Albers projection, GRS1980 datum)
 - Ensure the entire folder directory is downloaded to use the geodatabase in your preferred GIS software